pttn27/portfolio/_projects/Serviceberry Project.md

 ---
 name: Serviceberry
-tools: [Python, TypeScript, Vue, CSS, HTML, JavaScript, Figma, UI Design]
+tools: [Python, TypeScript, Vue, CSS, HTML, JavaScript, Figma, UI Design, Design Thinking]
 image: ../assets/Serviceberry/SB_Projektbild.png
 description: This is a project run by two friends and me, currently on hold due to other priorities
 ---